Improving Indoor Air Quality—Community Spotlight

 What is the most important thing people should know about your organization or your work?

 Partnerships are at the core of the Alexandria Healthy Homes Network.
 There are no dedicated staff members coordinating work, so each network participant carves out time to advance projects.
-The coalition itself is led by Alexandria Health Department and Rebuilding Together, a local nonprofit, who handle much of the administrative burden.
-Beyond that, community organizations, advocacy groups, City agencies, and even property managers are involved.
+The coalition itself is led by the Alexandria Health Department (AHD) and Rebuilding Together, a local nonprofit, who handle much of the administrative burden.
+Beyond that, community organizations, advocacy groups, city agencies, and even property managers are involved.
 Partnerships help bring down siloes for other projects and ultimately strengthen the work by bringing a holistic perspective.

 What do you value most about your partnership with NCHH and others in the healthy housing space?

-After residents identified housing as a top priority in the Community Health Improvement Plan, AHD worked with the National Center for Healthy Housing to develop a local data and policy asset and gap analysis.
+After residents identified housing as a top priority in the Community Health Improvement Plan, AHD worked with the National Center for Healthy Housing (NCHH) to develop a local data and policy asset and gap analysis.
 This report highlighted a gap in coordination between Alexandria’s many home health service providers.
-With technical assistance from NCHH and Regional Asthma Management and Prevention, AHD brought together these providers in a healthy homes kickoff meeting.
+With technical assistance from NCHH and Regional Asthma Management and Prevention (RAMP), AHD brought together these providers in a healthy homes kickoff meeting.
 That meeting would be the foundation of the Healthy Homes Network and Healthy Homes Action Plan.
 Throughout the development of the plan and implementation of the work, regular consultations with NCHH and RAMP have provided Alexandria with the wisdom gained from decades of healthy homes work across the country.
 Plus, who else can you geek out with about healthy homes metrics?

 What is the most important lesson or piece of advice you would share with others doing this kind of work?